Psychotherapy & Couples Counseling

 by Bernard McDowell, lcsw copyright 2003

-therapy, the term confidentiality once meant that anything a
+therapy, the term confidentiality once implied that anything a

 client told a therapist remained strictly between the two of them.